 Time to get down to brass tacks here.
 You’re licensed, you have your schedule all planned out.
 How do you make yourself not just a part-time real estate agent, but a successful part-time real estate agent?

-When we hear the word “successful,” most of us are thinking of financial success.
+When we hear the word “successful,” most of us think of financial success.
 Are you making a profit as a part-time real estate agent?
 Will you make a reasonable return on the hours you are dedicating to it?

 8. What Are the Costs at the State Level for Maintaining Your Real Estate License?